generalsoftwareinc/DeribitServiceClient/README.md

 2- The Heartbeat is set up.

-3- The channel specified in the settings is subscribed (the only channel supported so far is the BTC Perpetual).
+3- The app subscribes to the corresponding channels (the only instrument supported is BTC-Perpetual).

 4- The upcoming ticker updates are written in the console.